LSU soccer splits opening weekend, blows out Southeastern in the second leg of doubleheader

 Saturday Night

-Partly cloudy skies early followed by mostly cloudy skies and a few showers later at night.
-Low around 55F.
-Winds NNE at 5 to 10 mph.
-Chance of rain 30%.
+Thunderstorms likely in the evening.
+Then a chance of scattered thunderstorms later on.
+Low 54F.
+Winds NNW at 5 to 10 mph.
+Chance of rain 60%.